HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/server_configuration.md

 ### Persistence

 The Java Persistence API (JPA) is used for Object-Relational Mapping (ORM) and data handling within applications.
 JPA provides a standardized way to map Java objects to database tables, enabling developers to interact with the database using Java objects rather than SQL queries.
-This abstraction simplifies data access and manipulation, while also providing powerful features such as caching, lazy loading, and query optimization.
+This abstraction simplifies data access and manipulation, while also providing features such as caching, lazy loading, and query optimization.

 By using these data and transaction management features, developers can ensure efficient and reliable data handling within their applications, while maintaining data consistency and integrity across all operations.